 Experience in Pharma Manufacturing?
 Retrain Online for More Senior Roles and Higher Pay in 9 Months

-Take our NFQ Level 7 University Certificate in eBioPharmaChem Manufacturing that proves your industry knowledge to employers and leaves you ready for a promotion.
+Take our NFQ Level 7 University Certificate in eBioPharmaChem (DT698) that proves your industry knowledge to employers and leaves you ready for a promotion.
 Developed in consultation with the pharma industry including Pfizer and MSDWINNER of Best Online Learning Experience at the Irish Education Awards.
 University Accredited by TU Dublin Ireland.

 • Move from entry-level jobs to more senior manufacturing roles.